Tarmslitaren/FrosthavenAssistant/README.md

 - add monster per scenario, or separately
 - drag and drop items in list (longpress to start)
 - 2 columns if screen is wide enough
+- Summons with graphics when available
+- Modifier Deck for monsters
+- Scenario special rules - Objectives, Escorts, Level Adjustments and Named Monsters.

 ## Key features still missing:
-- Other campaigns (Crimson Scales, Goomhaven, Forgotten Cricles etc)
-- Monster Modifier Deck
-- Summons
-- Round Counter
 - undo/redo
 - settings menu
 - networking